Sublime-Instincts/CommandsBrowser/README.md

 3. `CommandsBrowser: Browse available plugin/package commands.`
 This will show you all of the plugin/package commands that are present in Sublime Text.
 Selecting one would open the corresponding plugin file & navigate to that location where the command class is implemented.

+**Note:**

-**Note:** Since the core command list is not exposed by ST like plugin commands are, the only way to keep track of it would be to manually maintain a list of commands and show it.
+1. Since the core command list is not exposed by ST like plugin commands are, the only way to keep track of it would be to manually maintain a list of commands and show it.
 So, the list is probably incomplete.
 As far as I know, it should be fairly close to a complete list (It's probably the most comprehensive public list available).

+2. The list of Sublime Merge commands are limited to what is specific to Sublime Merge (95% of which is git related).
+However, since Sublime Text & Sublime Merge share a good portion of a common codebase, there is a good possibility that a good number of ST commands work in SM as well.
+They are not listed in SM, because they are already listed in ST. So, together ST + SM command list should be a good overview of the total number of commands present in both applications together.

 This package should be upto date with commands as of **ST Build 4122** & **SM Build 2062**